 Floyd Tunson is among the most highly regarded and influential artists in the Rocky Mountain region.
 He has achieved a rich and diverse body of work via media such as painting, sculpture, photography, and printmaking – often combining the language of these various media in single works.

-The exhibition reflects the scope of Tunson’s career and work.
-It will include various bodies of work through which Tunson has addressed concepts such as cultural identity, American social history, pop culture, art history, and the beauty of pure abstraction.
-The exhibition centers upon the bold installations Hearts and Minds, Delta Queen, Haitian Dream Boats, and Pop-up Rodeo.
-Other works in the exhibition relate to these installations, yet speak of their own aesthetic and conceptual concerns.
-Included are the Endangered series’ beautifully-rendered portraits of African-American youth, the Nubian series’ abstract dialogue with the crossroads of Africa, and the Synchro-Mesh series’ reflection of Tunson’s travels in the American south.
+This exhibition reflected the scope of Tunson’s career and work.
+Including various bodies of work through which Tunson addressed concepts such as cultural identity, American social history, pop culture, art history, and the beauty of pure abstraction.
+Centered upon the bold installations Hearts and Minds, Delta Queen, Haitian Dream Boats, and Pop-up Rodeo.
+Other works in the exhibition related to these installations, yet spoke of their own aesthetic and conceptual concerns.
+Included were the Endangered series’ beautifully-rendered portraits of African-American youth, the Nubian series’ abstract dialogue with the crossroads of Africa, and the Synchro-Mesh series’ reflection of Tunson’s travels in the American south.
 Tunson’s Remix series and other select works look to a synthesis of popular culture and art historical imagery with the artist’s equally critical and reverent eye.

 Tunson says that from one direction he sees “the terror of chaos, man’s inhumanity to man, mortality, and the unknown.
 From another direction, the human condition seems like a magnificent, orderly evolution of extraordinary beauty” stating that the totality of his work reflects his “quest to comprehend and express these forces and their interconnectedness.”